 Good to know

 - There is no bad time to visit this city, which never gets too cold.
 In the summer, though, there are more crowds, while in the winter some attractions offer shortened opening hours.
 Late spring, before the summer crowds arrive, may be best.

-Other Sightseeing Options in Valencia
+Sightseeing in Valencia

 What people are saying about Valencia